 In early 2017, I joined the Reference Editorial department at Oxford University Press, where I work on both online and print collections published on a variety of wide-ranging topics.
-I am an Editorial Assistant for the Oxford Research Encyclopedia (ORE) program and also work as a Print Assistant for ORE and the Oxford Handbooks.
+I began as an Editorial Assistant for the Oxford Research Encyclopedia (ORE) program and the Print Assistant for ORE and the Oxford Handbooks.

 As a student I researched a variety of topics, but most recently I have analyzed gender in myriad contexts, including: the inextricability of race and class from the experience of gender in America; the importance of political economy to gender analysis in the Middle East; the treatment of gender in Kemalist modernization reforms in early Turkey; the social work and discursive worlds of pious Muslim women in Egypt; the theoretical and experiential bases for Islamic feminism in the Middle East and Africa; and the multidimensional impact of the past 15 years of war on Afghan women’s lives.
 One particularly substantial project I undertook was research on the history of the “third” gender and homosexuality in South Asia—as a means to explain two divergent Indian Supreme Court rulings in 2013-2014, which recognized and affirmed the rights of a third gender category while upholding a colonial-era law criminalizing homosexuality.
 You can read more about my conclusions here; I also wrote a short blog post on the issue a few months earlier, here, exploring the initial thoughts and questions that would drive my future research.

 In addition to being a voracious reader when it comes to social and political issues, I have long maintained a passion for art, fashion and beauty.
 My interest in research and publishing spans these multifaceted arenas, and I’m particularly fascinated by their many points of intersection.